prisma/specs/binary-process-management/Readme.md

 The `connect` operation starts the binary by finding a free port, and the binary acquires a DB connection.

-Currently, starting the binary (building schema, establishing a DB connection etc) can take up to `500ms` which makes "lazy connect" a less viable option for some applications.
+Currently, starting the binary (building schema, establishing a DB connection, etc) can take up to `500ms` which makes "lazy connect" a less viable option for some applications.
 This will be touched on again in the "Unresolved Questions" section.

 After the connection is established, the second request would utilize the started binary and the established connection, this is where, ideally, most of the requests should be as it is the critical path and overheads like starting the binary/acquiring a DB connection should be removed from this path.

-Upcoming secions of this spec discuss the implications of various platforms (like Lambda) on this `connect` operation.
+Upcoming sections of this spec discuss the implications of various platforms (like Lambda) on this `connect` operation.

 # Motivation